apache/infrastructure-website/content/pages/git-primer.md

 Projects can set up as many **public repositories** as their development work requires, using <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

 Each project can also have a **private repository** space for working on sensitive issues such as security patches.
 Open a Jira ticket for Infra to request a private repository.
+See the [Project Code Repository Policy](project-repo-policy.html) for further details.

 <h2 id="repocheckout">Repository checkout<a class="headerlink" href="#repocheckout" title="Permanent link">&para;</a></h2>